AC component descriptions

 Function

-• The service connectors are normally located in the engine bay.
+- The service connectors are normally located in the engine bay.
 The low pressure service connector may be on the AC compressor, or on the low pressure refrigerant line.
 The high pressure service connector may be on the AC compressor, the high pressure refrigerant line, or the receiver/drier.
 Some vehicles may be fitted with only a high pressure service connector.

+- Service connectors allow the connection of a manifold gauge set to the refrigerant circuit for service and testing.
 NOTE: Compressors may have service connectors identified by SUC (suction) for the low pressure connection and DIS (discharge) for the high pressure connection.

 Operation - R12 service connectors